LassoSoft/LassoGuide/lasso_guide_source/server/platform-overview.rst

    embedded in templates with HTML, XML or other data types.
 Lasso Server manages processing and executing these files and responding to the client with the resulting data.
-The details of programming in the Lasso language are covered in this book starting with Part II, the :ref:`lasso-language-guide-index`.
+The details of programming in the Lasso language are covered in this book starting with Part II, :ref:`book-language`.

 Lasso Runtime